rnaragon001/nodejs-express-lambda-template/README.md

 This is a template for Node JS Express using Serverless-Http for use on AWS Lambda.

-ZIP the folder and import in lambda
+Run npm install, ZIP the folder, and import the zip file in AWS Lambda.